 This would be a tool that the new abilities of the PS5 could greatly enhance, and if a course maker does appear in GT7 it could be a powerful tool.

-However, we can’t say that for sure, and all we know of the car list right now is the vehicles shown in the trailer, with a number of static vehicles in museum shots in addition to those seen driving on track and in user menus — and even then some are pretty hard to identify.
+However, we can’t say that for sure, and all we know of the car list right now is the vehicles shown in the two trailers, with a number of static vehicles in museum shots in addition to those seen driving on track and in user menus — and even then some are pretty hard to identify.

 - Alfa Romeo 4C Gr.3